"King Edward’s strives to enable students to become role models and to take on responsibilities contributing to the School and local community"

 Fundraising for charities, raising awareness of local initiatives and supporting our local community is truly a whole community approach at King Edward’s.
 Yet our pupils are at the heart of driving action, ideas and change.

-Our charities commission is made up of over 100 students from First Year to Sixth Form and these are the students responsible for encouraging entire school involvement.
+Our charities commission is made up of over 100 students from Year 7 to Sixth Form and these are the students responsible for encouraging entire school involvement.

 A typical academic year might consist of the activities listed below: